 Air sanders are low profile, lightweight, have less vibration than their electric counterparts, and when properly cared for, they’ll last forever (no motor to burn up).
 So, why are they such a rarity in American woodshops?
 Better yet, can the new Festool Lex 3 Air Sanders reverse the trend?

 Why Pneumatic Sanders Don’t Get to Sit at the Cool Kids’ Table

 For me, the benefits of using air sanders still outweighed the drawbacks.
 I was running sanders from Dynabrade, Ingersoll Rand, and DeWalt to cover all my bases.
-I made custom modifications to address each issue (aside from the auto on feature), but I knew there had to be something better.
+Having made custom modifications to address each issue (aside from the auto-on feature), I knew there had to be something better.